TKallel/Capstone/RESULTS.md

 of candidate points with `np.linspace(0, 1, n_grid)` along every axis, so 0 and
 1 are always on the menu, and exact corners are always available.
 The model then picks the best candidate from whatever pool it is given — it cannot suggest a point that is not in the list.
-When the model is uncertain, the candidates furthest from any measurement win, and on a grid those are always at the edges.

 **Improvement clustered.** The two functions that improved most show consecutive queries in one tight region, each refining the last.
 The four that